 In addition to AMD, we are interested in the pathogenesis of other macular diseases, particularly Best disease, a genetic form of macular degeneration with an early onset.
 Our laboratory is interested in understanding how mutations in the gene BEST1 lead to the distinct macular “egg yolk” lesion, why the lesions tend to form in the macula and spare the extramacular retina, and what other genetic factors interact with the BEST1 gene product to modify the Best disease phenotype.

-We utilize animal models, human donor eyes, cell culture techniques, biochemical methods and genetic resources at the Wynn Institute for Vision Research to approach these problems.
+We utilize animal models, human donor eyes, cell culture techniques, biochemical methods and genetic resources at the University of Iowa Institute for Vision Research to approach these problems.

 It is our hope that these studies into the molecular and cellular basis of choroidal and retinal degenerations will lead to improved treatments for the millions of individuals whose sight is threatened by retinal diseases.